christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 Maybe you are thinking that you can do the same with Redux, but you can`t.
 The reason is that the **StocksList** component, and all other components, will be notified when a stock changes.
 Due to immutability also the stock dictionary changes when a single stock change.
 Since our **StocksList** component is comparing changes to the stocks dictionary it will reconcile on any change to a stock.

-Again, this is not a typicaly scenario, but it is a scenario where you actually should care about performance and tracking has benefits in those scenarios.
-Please comment below if you have other scenarios or scenarios where this statement is not true.
+Again, this is not a typical scenario, but it is a scenario where you actually should care about performance, and tracking has benefits in those scenarios.
+Please comment below if you have other scenarios where this statement is not true.

 ## Computing state